Lyon St Steps

 Quiet alternative to adjacent Lyon Street's social and fitness scene.
 Two hundred steep, narrow steps between Broadway & Vallejo St,...

-Pioneering sushi chefs Kin Lui and Raymond Ho rescue dinner and the oceans with sustainable delicacies: silky Arctic char drizzled with...
+Pioneering sushi chefs Kin Lui and Raymond Ho rescue the oceans with sustainable delicacies: silky Arctic char drizzled with yuzu-citrus...

 Radical ideals in the form of distinctive buildings make beloved SF landmarks; this standout 1894 example is the collaborative effort of 19th-century Bay Area progressive thinkers, such as naturalist John Muir, California Arts and Crafts leader Bernard Maybeck and architect Arthur Page Brown.
 Inside, nature is everywhere – in hewn-maple chairs, mighty madrone trees supporting the roof and in scenes of Northern California that took muralist William Keith 40 years to complete.

 Church founder Emanuel Swedenborg was an 18th-century Swedish theologian, scientist and occasional conversationalist with angels; he believed humans are spirits in a material world unified by nature, love and luminous intelligence – a lovely concept, embodied in an equally lovely building.
 Enter the church through a modest brick archway and pass into a garden sheltered by trees from around the world.